Academic Information and Policies

 Graduate students may register for classes in one of four ways:

-* Web: Matriculated graduate students who have a Westconnduit Account are able to register via the web.
-Students who wish to obtain a Westconnduit account should visit any of University Computing’s staffed computer labs in Ruth Hass Library (main level), Westside Classroom Building (Room 117), Westside Campus Computer Center (third floor), or the Student Technology Training Center in the Student Center (Room 225).
+* Web: Matriculated graduate students who have a MyBanner Account are able to register via the web.
 Web registration is available to matriculated students only.

-* Fax: Students may register by fax, using the registration forms available on the website or at the Division of Graduate Studies Office, Old Main, Room 101.
+* Fax: Students may register by fax, using the registration forms available on the website or at the Office of Graduate Admissions, Old Main, Room 101.
 The registration fax number is (203) 837-8326.
 No faxes will be accepted prior to midnight of the first day of registration.
 Any faxes received prior to that date will be processed at the end of the calendar day.

-* Mail: Students may mail their completed registration form to Division of Graduate Studies, Western Connecticut State University, 181 White Street, Danbury, CT 06810
+* Mail: Students may mail their completed registration form to Office of Graduate Admissions, Western Connecticut State University, 181 White Street, Danbury, CT 06810

-* In Person: Students may register in person in the Division of Graduate Studies Office, Old Main, Room 101.
+* In Person: Students may register in person in the Office of Graduate Admissions, Old Main, Room 101.

 To make satisfactory progress students must complete the required credits/semester hours within the time frame allowed for the degree.